 Metalpha Technology Holding Limited to Expand its Presence in Digital Asset Wealth Management

-Metalpha is focused on serving institutional investors and high-net-worth individuals, while also emphasizing its commitment to transparency and regulatory compliance

-/EIN News/ -- HONG KONG, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Dragon Victory International Limited (NASDAQ: LYL) announces it has officially changed its name to Metalpha Technology Holding Limited (NASDAQ: MATH) (the “Company”).
-The Company has also successfully completed restructuring with Antalpha Technologies Limited (“Antalpha”).
+HONG KONG, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Dragon Victory International Limited LYL announces it has officially changed its name to Metalpha Technology Holding Limited MATH (the "Company").
+The Company has also successfully completed restructuring with Antalpha Technologies Limited ("Antalpha").

 Upon completion of the reorganization, Metalpha Limited ("Metalpha") will become a wholly-owned subsidiary of the Company.
 Established in 2021, Metalpha is a leading digital assets wealth management company headquartered in Hong Kong.
 The company works with clients to create tailor-made instruments that enable sophisticated investors to establish or liquidate investment positions or undertake hedging strategies.